Will We Use Flying Cars to Avoid the Rush-hour in the Cities of the Future?

-A network of sensors will, the argument goes, provide a host of data about how a city or community is performing.
-This will allow systems to be joined up on demand and ultimately work more efficiently.
+A network of sensors will provide a host of data about how a city or community is performing.
+Allowing systems to be joined up on demand and ultimately work more efficiently.

-The Internet of Things could herald new developments that will give privacy experts nightmares, such as Minority Report-style digital signage – billboards that communicate with passers-by with personalized messages.
+The Internet of Things heralds new developments that give privacy experts nightmares, such as Minority Report-style digital signage – billboards that communicate with passers-by with personalized messages.

 Big Data — Big Brother?
 Not if WE Validate and Assure Ethical Transitions

-But it will also bring unimaginable new services (jobs) by and for citizens.
+But it also brings unimaginable new services (jobs) by and for citizens.
 Technology companies such as Siemens, IBM, Intel and Cisco, believe that the cleverest cities will be those that are hooked into the network.